2012 Finalist, Mid-Atlantic Songwriters

 Root Beer Makes Me Burp is a tender and thoughtful chronicle of songs written for the children in his life.
 He does residencies in schools focused on musical theater, songwriting, and social justice themes.

 He plays at festivals, union halls, colleges, national conferences, cafes, house concerts, & at political and social gatherings.
 He particularly enjoys the personal connections provided by house concerts and has performed for countless benefits and causes.
-His music has been used in eight documentaries, as he tells the stories of people’s struggles against greed & violence, interjecting a good deal of levity along the way.
+His music has been used in nine documentaries, as he tells the stories of people’s struggles against greed & violence, interjecting a good deal of levity along the way.
 If you ask him, he'll tell you he's just a farm boy with a guitar who loves a good ball game and human rights.